ElijaRock/git-guide/README.md

 /home/eli
 ```

-This command prints the current working directory (hence pwd).
-It is the command-line equivalent of what is commonly known as a "folder".
-If you would like to see a list of directories that you can change to, type `ls`.
+The second line of this example is not prefixed with a `$` symbol as it is the output of the previous command and is not typed out by the user.

+This command **prints** the current **working** **directory**.
+You are basically telling your bash shell to print folder on your computer that you are running commands inside of.

+If you would like to see the folders and files that are inside of your current folder (kind of like a file manager), you can **list** them with `ls`.

 ```
 $ ls
-Desktop   Documents   Downloads   Music   Pictures   Public   Videos
+Desktop   Documents   Downloads   Git-Guide.txt   Music   Pictures   Public   Videos
 ```

 Note that this command lists everything in the current directory, including files.
 Your terminal might show the directories in bold, or they might be a different color to separate them from the files.

-Now that you are aware of the subdirectories use `cd` to change directories (hence "cd").
+Now that you are aware of the folders inside (I'll call them subdirectories from now on) use `cd` to **change** **directories** (hence "cd").
+This command takes a single argument unlike `ls`; you need to type the name of the directory to change to (case matters).

 ```
 $ cd Downloads
 $ pwd
 /home/eli/Downloads
+$ ls
+File.txt   Minecraft.jar   Movie.mp4   Song.mp3   Virus.sh
 ```

 You now know how to move around in the terminal.

-*If you would like to exit terminal, type:* `exit`.
+*If you would like to exit the terminal, type:* `exit`.

 ## Part 3: SSH